Clitophon (dialogue): Spurious

 The rejection of Clitophon depends on both thematic and philological reasons.
-Heidel and others believed that the vocabulary used in Clitophon would not have been used by Plato; however, that argument has been defeated by Brunnecke, Kester and Grube.
+Heidel and others believed that the vocabulary used in Clitophon would not have been used by Plato; however, that argument has been defeated by Brünnecke, Kester and Grube.
 Plato's use of language is too varied and interpretations of style are too subjective to be able to use language as a base from which to deem Clitophon unauthentic.

 Another argument is based on the anti-Socratic sentiment.
 It is difficult at first to answer why Socrates would be criticized by his student and follower.
 Schleiermacher was one of the first to lead people to characterize Clitophon as spurious; while he acknowledges its listing in the Platonic corpus, he could not reconcile the non-Socratic sensitivity.

 If Clitophon is spurious, then who would have written this dialogue?
 Slings had originally noted that due to the similarity of writing to that of Plato's, it must have been written by a student of Plato.
 Schleiermacher believed it to have been written by a contemporary school of rhetoric, which wrote this dialogue as an attack against Socrates.
 It is difficult to attribute a work so similar in style to Plato's to another person.
 Slings in his later work changed his thesis on the authorship and claimed that it is easier to accept as a work of Plato than to postulate an anonymous author similar to Plato's skill.